The Meaning of the Sun

 The Sun Card as a Person

 In divination, if the Tarot Sun card represents a person, it's someone extremely resourceful and willing to help.
 But don't accept more than you need and can handle, or there may be dire consequences.
 That person has no obligation at all to serve you, so don't strain his or her patience.

 If the Tarot Sun card represents an event, it's a golden opportunity.
 Things happen from which you can prosper tremendously.
 But still, limit your greed, consider what you really need and what would be gluttony.
 A good fortune can be just as difficult to handle as a bad one.

-About the Tarot Sun Card
+A. E. Waite about the Tarot Sun Card

 - The Magician